Walking 10 Miles A Day: How To Prepare For Success

 If you decide to walk 10 miles on a standard 400-meter running track, you will need to walk just over 40 full laps.

 Walking 10 miles a day takes a long time.
 There’s no way around it.
-Even if you walk a very brisk 4.0 miles per hour pace (15 minutes per mile), it will take two and a half hours to walk 10 miles.
+Even if you walk at a very brisk 4.0 miles per hour pace (15 minutes per mile), it will take two and a half hours to walk 10 miles.

 Moreover, walking 10 miles a day at a more leisurely pace of 3.0 miles per hour (20 minutes per mile) will require 3 hours and 20 minutes to cover the distance.